-To create a report, you create a report definition file by using the existing Report Designers.
+To create a report, create a report definition file by using the existing Report Designers.
 The report definition can include a variety of report items and datasource components.
 For more information check the Designing Reports articles.

-Once the report definition is ready and the report looks the way you want, you can show it in a report viewer for Web (Mobile) or Desktop environment.
+Once the report definition is ready and the report looks the way you want, show it in a report viewer for Web (Mobile) or Desktop environment.
 For more information on the available options to expose your reports see: Using Telerik Reporting in Applications.

-Report Designers allow you to create reports:
+Report Designers to create reports:

 In Visual Studio - the result is a class inheriting Telerik.Reporting.Report;